stmarksnewferry/stmarksnewferry.github.io/_home_boxes/safeguarding.md

 You can find out more about the national policies and procedures [here](https://www.churchofengland.org/safeguarding).

-The Diocesan Safeguarding Team can be contacted at safeguarding@chester.anglican.org or on 01928 643442
+The Diocesan Safeguarding Team can be contacted at safeguarding@chester.anglican.org or on 01928 718834 (option 4)